 How it works

 Diagnosys software incorporates Michael Bach’s visual acuity method.
-With this method, the patient is presented with a series of check sizes on each eye, which creates three recordings from the three active electrodes.
-These three signals are converted into a fourth Laplace signal, which then undergoes a Fourier Transform to distinguish signal from noise in order to yield a single magnitude value.
-Each step of the protocol generates a magnitude value and is graphed on the Sweep Plot.
-An algorithm finds the tuning curve of linear fit that theoretically crosses the x-axis at zero, and this value is automatically translated into the final visual acuity estimate.
+This method takes the three VEP (Oz, O1, O2) signals and converts them into a fourth Laplace signal.
+The Laplace signal then undergoes a Fourier Transform to distinguish signal from noise and yield a single magnitude value.
+A single magnitude value is calculated for each step of the protocol, 6 for RE and 6 for LE.
+These values are plotted on the Sweep Plot, and an algorithm finds the tuning curve of linear fit that theoretically crosses the x-axis at zero.
+The point at which this curve crosses the x-axis translates as the final visual acuity estimate.

 About the protocols

 Because there is a very broad range of visual acuities across the human population, Diagnosys has divided the Sweep VEP protocols into three categories: Normal, Low Vision and Very Low Vision.
 Each category corresponds with its own spatial frequency / stimulus range.